RintaDev5792/FunnyOS/README.md

 > Q: I hate those borders on the icons!
 These were designed for list view, not to be confined!
 Please remove them!

-A: toggle them off in the system menu
+A: toggle them off in the options menu (playdate menu --> options)

 > Q: how do I move stuff around?